Issue #41 – A Tale of Joe Release Date: Aug. 1, 2001

 Bob Smith and Beatty

-and his quarry - and only gets in the way.
-Will the writer get the story
+As a crime spree unfolds, a writer tries to get into the minds of Batman and his quarry – and only gets in the way.
+Will the writer get the story he’s looking for, or will she become the story?

-Issue #55 - Rescue Me
+Issue #55 – Rescue Me Release Date: Oct.
+30, 2002

-Written by Scott Peterson; art by Rick Burchett and Terry Beatty; cover
+Written by Scott Peterson; art by Rick Burchett and Terry Beatty; cover by Bob Smith and Beatty

-claiming the other kidnapped his wife.
-He's got to help them out - or
+Batman finds himself caught in a deadly quarrel between mobsters, each claiming the other kidnapped his wife.
+He’s got to help them out – or risk a full-fledged mob war.

-Issue #56 - Identity Theft
+Issue #56 – Identity Theft Release Date: Nov.
+27, 2002

 Written by Scott Peterson; art by Tim Levins and Terry Beatty; cover by